vstinner/vstinner.github.io/content/stable_benchmark_deadcode.rst

 Using PGO, adding dead code has no more impact on the performance.

-With system tuning and compilation using PGO, benchmarks must now be stable this time, no? ...
+With system tuning and PGO compilation, benchmarks must now be stable this time, no? ...
 No, sorry, not yet.
 We will see more sources of noise in following articles ;-)